dutchLuck/ping3/README.md

 # ping3
-Send multiple Internet Protocol version 4 (IPv4) Internet Control Message Protocol (ICMP) Echo requests or multiple IPv4 ICMP Time Stamp requests or multiple IPv4 ICMP Address Mask requests to a remote network device and display round trip time (RTT) information if the corresponding ICMP replies are received back.
+The "ping3" utility program can be used to send multiple Internet Protocol version 4 (IPv4) Internet Control Message Protocol (ICMP) Echo requests or multiple IPv4 ICMP Time Stamp requests or multiple IPv4 ICMP Address Mask requests to a remote network device and display information about the round trip time (RTT) if corresponding ICMP replies are received back.

-This utility program is named "ping3" because it has the ability to ping a remote network device with three types of ICMP requests in similar fashion to the macOS system utility named "ping".
-These three ICMP requests are Echo or Timestamp or Mask. "ping3" also defaults to sending three ICMP echo/timestamp/mask request to a network device and waits for the device to reply to each request.
+This utility program is named "ping3" because it has the ability to ping a network device with any one of three types of ICMP requests in similar fashion to the macOS system utility named "ping".
+The three possible ICMP requests are Echo, Timestamp and Mask.
+By default Echo requests are sent to the target network device. "ping3" also defaults to sending three requests to a network device and waits for the device to reply to each request.
-If the device replies then some information on how long the round- trip-time (RTT) was is printed out.
+If the device replies then ping3 outputs information on the time taken between the request being sent and the reply being received.

-By default "ping3" provides a (very much) cut down version of the capability provided by the standard computer system utility "ping".
-It does not provide any Internet Protocol version 6 (IPv6) capability.
-It currently provides only very limited summary statistics and doesn't provide congestion testing or pattern testing or alternate interface specification or multicast functionality.
+This time is known as the round-trip-time (RTT).

+The "ping3" utility provides a cut down version of the standard "ping" utility that is included in all major computer operating systems.
+Unlike ping it does not provide any Internet Protocol version 6 (IPv6) capability.
+It doesn't provide flood or preload options for congestion testing, alternate interface specification, alternate routing options or any specific broadcast or multicast functionality.

 The standard ping utility that comes with Apple Mac OSX, such as macOS Sonoma, provides similar default capability to the Linux ping